IIIF/training/dcmi-workshop/part2/image-api/rotation.md

 <script src="../viewer.js" >
 </script>

-Rotating the image in degrees up to 360.
-You can also use the `!n` to mirror and rotate the image.
-Note not all image server support rotation and there are the following levels of support known as [compliance levels](https://iiif.io/api/image/2.1/compliance/):
+The rotation portion of the URL allows the image to be rotated up to 360 degrees.
+You can also use the `!n` form to mirror and rotate the image.
+Note not all image servers support rotation and there are the following levels of support, known as [compliance levels](https://iiif.io/api/image/2.1/compliance/):

 | Feature | Level |
 | --- | --- |